 There are a lot of reasons people lease their cars.
-If you are the type that never lets the new car smell wear off, a lease could be a good option for you.
+If you are the type that wants that new-car smell to linger forever, a lease could be a good option for you.
 However, there are certain rules involved on most lease agreements, and if you break one of the terms the costs could add up when you turn in the vehicle at the end of the lease.
-If you lease your vehicle, avoid these potential penalties.
+If you lease your vehicle, use these tips for leasing a car to avoid potential penalties.

 1. Excessive Mileage

 In the terms of your lease, you likely have a mileage stipulation.
 This limits the number of miles you can drive each year.
 You may incur a lease mileage penalty if you go over the mileage limits in your contract.
 As a result, you will typically pay a per-mile fee for every mile you go over.
 Be sure to negotiate the appropriate miles for how you intend to use the car before you sign the lease agreement, factoring in your daily commute and typical weekend activity.

 When you lease your vehicle, a door ding isn’t just a door ding — it’s a potential penalty.
 Most leasing companies account for a little wear, but anything that would be considered excessive will be a penalty when you are ready to turn in your vehicle.
 Watch for excessive wear — both on the exterior and interior of the vehicle — to avoid any penalties at the end of your lease.

 Of all the dos and don’ts of leasing a car, missing a payment definitely tops the “don’t” list.
 Here’s why: If you have forgotten to make a payment, or if your payments arrive past due, you will likely forfeit your deposit.
 If you have missed more than one payment, you could be in danger of having your vehicle repossessed.
 Avoid penalty by staying current, or contacting your leasing agent if your financial circumstances have changed and you need to renegotiate your lease.